Ondalys/Champions-of-ITK/README.md

 NPCs and that is where this project comes in, the main purpose is to make this a dynamic adventure database management system.

 The rules for Champions of ITK are also provided

+How to dockerize the webapp bellow.

+for development:
+docker-compose up -d --build

+for the production:
+docker build -f Dockerfile-prod -t my-app:prod . docker run -it -p 80:80 --rm my-app:prod